AppDaemon/appdaemon/docs/APPGUIDE.rst

 the expectation that none of the callbacks tie threads up for a significant amount of time.
 To do so would eventually lead to thread exhaustion, which would make the system run behind events.
-No events would be lost as they would be queued, but callbacks would be delayed which is a bad thing.
+No events would be lost as they would be queued, but callbacks would be delayed, which is a bad thing.

 Given the above, NEVER use Python's ``time.sleep()`` if you want to perform an operation some time in the future, as this will tie up a thread for the period of the sleep.
-Instead use the scheduler's ``run_in()`` function which will allow you to delay without blocking any threads.
+Instead, use the scheduler's ``run_in()`` function which will allow you to delay without blocking any threads.

 Disabling App Pinning
 ~~~~~~~~~~~~~~~~~~~~~

 If you know what you are doing and understand the risks, you can disable AppDaemon's App Pinning, partially or totally.
-AppDaemon gives you a huge amount of control allowing you to enable or disable pinning of individual apps, all apps of a certain class, or even down to the callback level.
-AppDaemon also lets you explicitly choose which thread apps or callbacks run on, resulting in extremely fine grained control.
+AppDaemon gives you a huge amount of control, allowing you to enable or disable pinning of individual apps, all apps of a certain class, or even down to the callback level.
+AppDaemon also lets you explicitly choose which thread apps or callbacks run on, resulting in extremely fine-grained control.

-If you disable app pinning, you will start with a default number of 10 threads, but this can be modified with the ``total_threads`` setting in appdaemon.yaml.
+If you disable App pinning, you will start with a default number of 10 threads, but this can be modified with the ``total_threads`` setting in appdaemon.yaml.

-To disable App Pinning globally within AppDaemon set the Appdaemon directive ``pin_apps`` to ``false`` within the AppDaemon.yaml file and app pinning will be disabled for all apps.
+To disable App Pinning globally within AppDaemon set the Appdaemon directive ``pin_apps`` to ``false`` within the AppDaemon.yaml file and App pinning will be disabled for all apps.
 At this point, it is possible for different pieces of
-code within the App to be executed concurrently, so some care may be necessary if different callback for instance inspect and change shared
+code within the App to be executed concurrently, so some care may be necessary if different callbacks, for instance, inspect and change shared
 variables.
 This is a fairly standard caveat with concurrent programming, and AppDaemon supplies a simple locking mechanism to help avoid this.

 Simple Callback Level Locking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The real issue here is that callbacks in an unpinned app can be called at the same time, and even have multiple threads running through them at the same time.
+The real issue here is that callbacks in an unpinned App can be called at the same time, and even have multiple threads running through them at the same time.
 To add locking and avoid this, AppDaemon supplies a decorator called ``ad.app_lock``.
-If you use this with any callbacks that manipulate instance variables you will ensure that there will only be one thread accessing the variables at one time.
+If you use this with any callbacks that manipulate instance variables, you will ensure that there will only be one thread accessing the variables at one time.

 Consider the following App which schedules 1000 callbacks all to run at the exact same time, and manipulate the value of ``self.important_var``: